Thank you for your interest in piano study at the University of Arizona Fred Fox School of Music!

 - a solo work that is representative of your abilities

 - sight-reading will be included at collaborative piano auditions

-M.M. in Dance Accompaniment
+M.M. in Dance Accompaniment:

 The Fred Fox School of Music offers limited opportunities for students in other degree programs (both undergraduate and graduate) to continue piano study.

+Auditions are held each fall and spring to determine placement.
 Possible placements include group piano classes as well as private lessons for more advanced students, depending upon skill level and instructor availability.